 These are the ways in which you can help (ranging from the least amount of commitment to the greatest):

 - Donate books, DVDs, music CDs, etc. We are always looking for donations of high quality materials.
 If we can use them in the library’s collections we will, otherwise the Friends of the Library will use them in one of their sales.
-Learn more about donations here.
+Learn more about donations.

 - Buy an annual membership in the Friends of the Library organization.
 It is inexpensive and your dues help support library programs and services.
-Learn more about the Friends here.
+Learn more about the Friends of the Library.

 - Volunteer to work occasionally on special projects like Friends of the Library book sales or advocacy campaigns.
-If interested contact our Director here.
+If interested contact our Director.

-- Become a regular volunteer at the library, doing things like delivering books to homebound residents or helping out with children’s programming.
-Learn more about volunteering at the library here.
+- Become a regular volunteer at the library, doing things like delivering books to homebound residents.
+Learn more about volunteering at the library.

 - After joining the Friends of the Library, volunteer to serve on the Friends’ Board.
 Commitment = monthly meetings.